 Become a kid again

 Perhaps you've always wanted to play that sport you enjoyed in school, but never bothered to find a local team?
-It's likely there are dozens of options on your own doorstep.
+There are likely dozens of options on your doorstep.
 From football and hockey to netball, rounders, even frisbee – there are loads of groups that you can join.
 And nothing beats being in a team, competing to win.